 Other similar databases from what’s now Oklahoma are the Wallace Roll of Cherokee Freedmen, 1890-1893; Citizenship Case Files in Indian Territory, 1896-1897; 1906 Guion Miller records of 90,0000 Eastern Cherokee applicants; and the Baker Roll, the final determination for membership in Eastern Band of Cherokee, 1924-1929.

 4. Your American Indian ancestors also may appear in other Ancestry.com databases, of course, but keep in mind that Indians aren’t identified as such in the 1790 through 1840 US censuses.

 A few were counted beginning in 1850, but enumerators were instructed that “Indians not taxed are not to be enumerated,” which left out those on reservations or in nomadic tribes.

 It’s worth looking for your ancestors in the 1900 and 1910 federal censuses on Ancestry.com, however, because both included a page of extra questions labeled “Special Inquiries Relating to Indians.”
 You may have to count lines from the main enumeration page to follow which lines here refer to your ancestors.
 Information under “Special Inquiries” included the individual’s tribe, the tribe of the father and mother and the person’s proportion of “white blood,” if any.

 5. In addition to delving into databases, you can take advantage of online guidance.

-See the American Indian research Guide for quick basics.
-Then check out the Ancestry wiki’s American Indian genealogy overview.
-With these records and online help, it’s never been easier to investigate those rumors of Indian royalty—or to discover actual American Indian ancestors.
+Rootsweb (acquired by Ancestry in June 2000) offers an online guide to Native American research.
+With these records and online help, it’s never been easier to investigate those rumors of Native royalty—or to discover actual Native American ancestors.

 A version of this article appeared in the September 2015 issue of Family Tree Magazine.